-A main workshop conclusion is that the community must distinguish between influence on the net response and possibility of modulating the response.
-Hemispheric, seasonal average changes in cold surface temperatures, and dynamic features associated with them, relative to background global warming are not likely to be of large significance.
-However, Arctic linkages with midlatitude weather events that are regional and episodic, lead to an increased occurrence of extreme events, and vary with the season are possible.
-Multiple presentations showed that linkages are likely to relate to amplification of existing regional quasi-stationary waves associated with the Siberian high and Greenland blocking locations.
-Complexity is added because of the interaction of multiple time scales and source regions, where actual severe weather elements consist of propagation of wave trains of high/ low pressure on the synoptic time scale into eastern Asia and eastern North America in early winter.
+A main workshop conclusion is that the community must distinguish between influence on the 104 net response and possibility of modulating the response.
+Hemispheric, seasonal average changes 105 in cold surface temperatures, and dynamic features associated with them, relative to background 106 global warming are not likely to be of large significance.
+However, Arctic linkages with mid-107 latitude weather events that are regional and episodic, lead to an increased occurrence of extreme 108 events, and vary with the season, are possible.
+Multiple presentations showed that linkages are likely to relate to amplification of existing regional quasi-stationary waves associated with the 110 Siberian High and Greenland blocking locations.
+Complexity is added due to interaction of mul-111 tiple time scales and source regions, where actual severe weather elements consist of propagation 112 of wave trains of high/low pressure on the synoptic time scale into eastern Asia and eastern North America in early winter.